alingavriliuc/tesla-website-clone/README.md

 1. JavaScript with ReactJS Framework

 Also in this project are used:
-1. React Redux
+- React Redux
-2. Styled-Components
+- Styled-Components
-3. Material Icons
+- Material Icons
+- React Reveal (for annimations)

 ## Installation